Aurecima Compare logo

 Ignoring the rest of the system

-The best SSD on paper is not automatically the best buy if your current machine or use case will not really benefit from it.
+The best SSD on paper is not automatically the best buy if your machine or use case will not really benefit from it.

 Comparing unlike products badly